carlos-lopez-garces/carlos-lopez-garces.github.io/_projects/cpbrt.md

 There's surely a better scheme for sharing film updates with the live viewer thread.
 The constant recreation of the staging VkBuffer, VkImage, and VkImageView is probably not optimal either.
 These are things I want to investigate next.

 The video shows a film of 512x512 resolution, divided into 64x64 pixel tiles.
-My CPU has 12 logical processors (6 cores), so up to 11 threads render tiles simultaneously and 1 runs the live viewer.
+My CPU has 12 logical processors (6 cores), so up to 11 threads render tiles simultaneously using 1 spp and 1 runs the live viewer.

 {: style="text-align: center;"}
 <video muted controls width="100%" preload="auto">